cassiopagnoncelli/networks-utils/token-ring/README.md

 # Token Ring network

-Token ring is a network topology tailored for reliability, low latency, and real time networking.
+Token ring is a network topology tailored for low latency and real time networking.

 It consists of tying together consecutive nodes forming a ring.